redbrogdon/github_reporter/IMPLEMENTATION.md

 - [x] 6.
 Integrate the `HackerNewsService` into the `ReportGenerator` to include a new "Hacker News" section in the report.
 - [x] 7.
 Update `DESIGN.md` and `USAGE.md` to reflect the new Hacker News integration.

+## Phase 18: Multi-Report Summarization

+- [ ] 1.
+Create a new prompt for the Gemini service to generate a summary of summaries from multiple reports.
+- [ ] 2.
+Create a new method in `GeminiService` to generate the multi-report summary.
+- [ ] 3.
+In `ReportGenerator`, call the new method and add the multi-report summary to the top of the combined report.
+- [ ] 4.
+Update `DESIGN.md` and `USAGE.md` to reflect the new multi-report
+      summary feature.
+- [ ] 5.
+Update the unit tests to include the multi-report summary.

 ## Implementation Notes

 *   **2025-11-03:** Initialized a new Dart console application using `dart create`.
 Added `args`, `github`, and `google_generative_ai` as dependencies, and `test` and `mocktail` as dev dependencies.
 Created the initial directory and file structure for the services.